Textualize/textual/docs/widgets/text_area.md

     Custom themes are only relevant for people who are looking to customize syntax highlighting.
     If you're only editing plain text, and wish to recolor aspects of the `TextArea`, you should use the provided component classes.

-Using custom (non-builtin) themes is two-step process:
+Using custom (non-builtin) themes is a two-step process:

 1. Create an instance of [`TextAreaTheme`][textual.widgets.text_area.TextAreaTheme].
 2. Register it using [`TextArea.register_theme`][textual.widgets._text_area.TextArea.register_theme].